 Dir. by Giorgio Ferrero & Federico Biasin, Italy, 2017, 96 min.

-Territories: World except of Italy; Exclusive subject: Festivals & Sales; Non-exclusive rights: USA
+Territories: World except of Italy & Portugal; Exclusive subject: Festivals & Sales; Non-exclusive rights: USA

 A hybrid documentary is structured in four parts: Oil, Cargo, Measure and Ash.
 Each act focuses on a worker in a distinct isolated environment: a maintenance man on US oilrigs; a Filipino in the bowels of a supertanker; an Italian scientist in his echo-free chamber (blocking out the sounds of the world); and finally, a waste plant operative.
 Creation, transport, marketing and destruction – it’s a global chain of obsessive consumption.